baubels/tf_resnets/README.md

-# tf_resnets
+# Resnets in Tensorflow

-code for custom resnet18 implementation in tensorflow
+This is a loose paper implementation of Resnet18 done in Tensorflow.